 c.
 If showing income below the prescribed in section 44AE/BB/BBB (Specified Business for Specified Assessee)

-Resident Individual, HUF & Partnership Firm
+Resident Individual, HUF & Partnership Firm (not being Limited Liablity Partnership)

 Non Eligible Business/ Profession